Hemanth1909/Assessment---2/README.md

 5. Returning the books

-For executing the code download the repository and open in any of the IDE Navigate to the directory venhan - 2 by using the following command in the terminal cd venhan - 2
+For executing the code download the repository and open in any of the IDE Navigate to the directory venhan - 2 by using the following command in the terminal:

+cd venhan - 2

-Run the main.py file using the following command: python main.py
+Run the main.py file using the following command:

+python main.py